yazi-rs/yazi-rs.github.io/usage/configuration/yazi.md

   - `foo`: Literal string to be passed
 - block (Boolean): Open in a blocking manner.
 After setting this, Yazi will hide into a secondary screen and display the program on the main screen until it exits.
 During this time, it can receive I/O signals, which is useful for interactive programs.
 - orphan (Boolean): Keep the process running even if Yazi has exited.
+- desc: Description of the opener, displayed in the selection menu.
+- for: Optional.
+This opener is only available on this system; when not specified, it's available on all systems.
+Available values:
+  - `unix`: Linux and macOS
+  - `windows`: Windows
+  - `linux`: Linux
+  - `macos`: macOS

 ## open